Career Opportunities

 The Home Health Aide Supervising Nurse Instructor is responsible for administering the Home Health Aide curriculum using various teaching methods in accordance with New York State Department of Health regulations and teaching guidelines.

-Group Leaders will be in charge of a group of participants and will be responsible for the overall care and safety of the youth.
-Group Leaders are responsible for conducting aged appropriate activities alongside the group’s instructor.
+The Group Leader will be in charge of a group of participants and will be responsible for the overall care and safety of the youth.

 Group Leaders are responsible for conducting age-appropriate activities for summer camp participants.